slimbootloader/documentation/source/security/firmware-resiliency-and-recovery.rst

 * Corruption

+..
+Note:: This feature is only available on select platforms.
+If a platform supports resiliency and
+    recovery, its associated board and stitch configurations will provide options to turn it on.
+See :ref:`enabling-firmware-resiliency-and-recovery` for more details.

 Firmware resiliency and recovery is accomplished by duplicating boot-critical firmware across a primary and backup partition.
 This backup partition has a role in :ref:`firmware-update` as well.
 Top Swap B is an exact duplicate of Top Swap A and Redundant B is an exact duplicate of Redundant A. This duplication is illustrated in the sample flash map below::